-After battling the notorious Amsterdam housing market for months and despairingly feeling like we were never going to find anywhere to live, my boyfriend and I were eventually put in touch with a landlord whose tenant had just moved out.
+After battling the notorious Amsterdam housing market for months, despairingly feeling like we were never going to find a place to live, I was eventually put in touch with a landlord whose tenant had just moved out.

-So desperate that we would have willingly settled for a gazebo in Vondelpark, we couldn’t believe our luck when he showed us around his houseboat.
-Naturally, we snapped it up and moved in as soon as possible.
+So desperate that I would’ve willingly settled for a gazebo in Vondelpark, I couldn’t believe our luck when he showed us around his houseboat.

-Whilst these are all notable and welcome features, what I love most a houseboat life are the questions that people ask about it.
-Here are the answers to some of the gems I’ve collected.
+Whilst these are all notable and welcome features, what I love most about a houseboat life are the questions that people ask about it — so here are the answers to some of the gems I’ve collected. 👇

 1. Where does your poep go?

 Ah yes, the burning question.
 Do you have to pump out your own poo?
 Or does a person come and do it for you?
 Does it just go straight in the canal?
 Or does it get stored inside the boat?